ChamberZ1/let-us-mess-with-nessus/mac-n-cheese/README.md

 - **Outdated Software**
 The majority of high-severity vulnerabilities were caused by outdated third-party software (e.g., Docker Desktop, Go, Wireshark, VirtualBox, libxml2).
 - **OpenSSH**
-A low-severity finding related to SSH was identified due to Remote Login being enabled for authenticated scanning.
-This can be mitigated by disabling SSH when not needed.
+A low-severity issue was identified due to an outdated, vulnerable version of OpenSSH.
+As OpenSSH is managed by MacOS, no direct update was performed.
+The service was temporarily enabled for authenticated scanning and can be disabled when not needed.

 ---